 Only some diseases from ticks give you a rash.
 What it looks like depends on which kind you have.

 You’ll see a round or oval area of redness around the bite.
 At first, it may look just like a reaction to the bite, but the rash gets bigger over days or even weeks.
 Typically, it reaches about 6 inches wide.
-It might feel warm, but not usually painful or itchy.
+It might feel warm, but it’s not usually painful or itchy.

 Most people think of the bull’s-eye rash when they hear about Lyme disease.
 That happens in less than half the cases, and it comes after the rash has been around for a while.